 - Calm.com – Calm.com is somewhat descriptive but not limiting.
 Users of its mindfulness app certainly feel calmer.
 But there are many ways beyond what Calm currently offers that the company can bring calm to your life.
 Investors recently valued the company at $1 billion.

-- Soothe.com – Much like Calm.com, Soothe.com creates a great image of how you’ll feel if you use the companies services—on demand massage therapy.
+- Soothe.com – Much like Calm.com, Soothe.com creates a great image of how you’ll feel if you use the companies services — on-demand massage therapy.

 - Ring.com – Connected products company Ring was originally called Doorbot.
 That was OK for a company selling internet-connected doorbells.
 Now it sells lighting, cameras, alarms systems and more.
-Ring is a relevant word for a doorbell, but it didn’t preclude the company from expanding into other products.
+The ring is a relevant word for a doorbell, but it didn’t preclude the company from expanding into other products.
 Imagine if the company would have called itself Doorbells.com!

 This brings up an interesting point: descriptive words in their singular form can also be brandable.
-Doorbell.com could be used for many purposes (think introductions to jobs, contractors etc.) but doorbells.com is basically limited to selling doorbells.
+Doorbell.com could be used for many purposes (think introductions to jobs, contractors, etc.) but doorbells.com is basically limited to selling doorbells.

 - Tesla.com – Tesla was the initial brand, but TeslaMotors.com was the domain.
 That was a problem when the company expanded from cars into battery packs, solar, etc. It spent $11 million to change its name to Tesla.com!

-Most of the examples in this post are valuable one-word domain names that cost a lot of money—But brandable domains don’t have to be expensive.
-They can be more than one word, or even a made-up word.
+Most of the examples in this post are valuable one-word domain names that cost a lot of money — but brandable domains don’t have to be expensive.
+They can be more than one word or even a made-up word.

 Consider a type of flower.
 An animal.
 A nursery rhyme character.

 There are actually marketplaces dedicated solely to selling brandable domain names.
 The biggest is called BrandBucket.
 (BrandBucket lets people buy and sell domain names, but you can still keep your domains at Namecheap if you use their service.)
-Take a look at the site to get an idea for what a brandable name can be.
+Take a look at the site to get an idea of what a brandable name can be.

 Right now you’ll find Vigoli.com on BrandBucket.
-That conjures up the image “vigorous”.
+That conjures up the image of “vigorous”.
 Pateno.com suggests something related to patents but could be about innovation or legal services.

 PixelCrisp.com and CenterCanvas.com are brandable names that would be good for a web designer or photography business.

-Even more specific domains can have an element of branding that doesn’t pigeon hole a company.
+Even more specific domains can have an element of branding that doesn’t pigeonhole a company.
 FoodBloom.com is ideal for food, but it has a generic and good connotation that doesn’t limit a business to selling one type of food.

 What’s Right for You?

 Brandable domain names aren’t right for every business.
-Many businesses do just fine—and even flourish—with a descriptive domain name.
+Many businesses do just fine, and even flourish, with a descriptive domain name.
 I’ve personally used descriptive domain names for many websites.